 Like all material possessions, you’ll have to send your car for regular servicing if you want it to last for 10 years.

+In the long run, servicing your car will cost you $17,000 over 10 years.
 Of course, I’m assuming that you did not get into any single accident at all for 10 years.
-Well done, you!

 Total Cost over 10 years